dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 ### Straight vs. curved contours
 Other types of artificial neurons, as well as biological neurons, tend to have more complicated iso-response contours.
 Specifically, they tend to have _curvature_ in the sense that they bend towards or away from the origin.
-Since linear neurons produce straight contours, it is reasonable to think about curvature as indicating a deviation from linearity -- more curvy contours indicate less linear input-output functions.
+Since linear neurons produce straight contours, it is reasonable to think about curvature as indicating a deviation from linearity -- more curvy contours indicate less linear functions.
 Additionally, lets differentiate between outward curvature, which means it's bending away from the origin, and inward curvature, which means it is bending towards the origin.
-The curvature is significant because it tells us specifically about neuron selectivity and invariance.
+One reason curvature is significant is because it tells us about what variations in the world the neuron is selective for and invariant against.
-To understand that better, lets consider a few different types of coplanar perturbations that we can make to an input image.
+To understand that better, let's consider a few different types of coplanar perturbations that we can make from an input image.

-Lets choose somewhere along the horizontal axis as a starting point and list some options for perturbation directions:
+Here is a list of some options for a starting image along the horizontal axis:
-- Right, towards the neuron's MEI, then the neuron's activity will grow
+- Right, towards the neuron's MEI, then the target neuron's activity will grow
-- Left, away from the neuron's MEI, then the neuron's activity will shrink
+- Left, away from the neuron's MEI, then the target neuron's activity will shrink
-- Up, orthogonal to the neuron's MEI, then the neuron's activity will change differently for each type
+- Up, orthogonal to the neuron's MEI, then the target neuron's activity will change differently for each curvature type
-- Along the iso-response contour, then the neuron's acitvity will not change
+- Along the iso-response contour, then the target neuron's acitvity will not change

 ![perturbation-directions]
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 **fig. 7**
-Visualizations of four out of many possible simple pertubation directions.
+Visualizations of four out of many possible pertubation directions.
 For each direction, assume we start with the image depicted by the square, then perturb to the pentagon, then again to the circle.
 Straight contours are indicated in shades of purple, outward bending in shades of red, and inward bending in shades of blue.
 Darker colors indicate higher neural activation.
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 For linear neuron & pointwise nonlienar neurons, the last two directions are equal.
 But they are not equal for neurons with bent iso-response contours.